Access Control, RBAC, ABAC, Permissions, Data Security

 Hybrid Implementation Approach

-Governance platforms provide both RBAC and ABAC capabilities for streaming environments.
+Modern streaming governance platforms provide both RBAC and ABAC capabilities.
+Conduktor Platform offers UI-driven access management that translates to underlying ACLs or policy engines.
 You can define roles for common access patterns while layering ABAC policies for specialized requirements:

 # Hybrid approach example